-- 1. Recognition and hospitality items detailed and adopted in the annual budget are considered approved by the County Administrator. - 2.
-Other authorized expenditures not exceeding \$100 may be approved by the Department Director and the Deputy County Administrator. - 3.
-Any other requests must be pre-approved in writing by the County Administrator. - 4.
-Approval documentation must be provided with each PurchasingCard transaction in OnBase (or other approved payment method) and must include: - 1) the date; - 2) a list of items and purchase price; and - 3) the authorized event or purpose.
+- A. Recognition and hospitality items detailed and adopted in the annual budget are considered approved by the County Administrator. - B. Other authorized expenditures not exceeding \$100 may be approved by the Department Director and the Deputy County Administrator. - C. Any other requests must be pre-approved in writing by the County Administrator. - D. Documentation must be provided with monthly P-Card Approval Reports (or other approved payment method) and must include: - 1) the date. - 2) a list of items and purchase price. - 3) the authorized event or purpose.